reorg-icp/Proof-of-agreement/README.md

 - **Retrieve Agreement**: The agreement is retrieved from the blockchain, including its content, signatures, and public keys.
 - **Extract Data**: Extract the signatures, public keys, and original agreement content.
-- **Regenerate Public Keys**: Regenerate the private keys deterministically using the internet identities and agreement content, then derive the corresponding public keys.

 - **Signature Verification**: Verify the signatures using the extracted public keys against the agreement content.
 Ensure all parts of the signatures match the corresponding parts of the public keys.
+This is done automatically through our verification module.

 ### Use Case: DAO Workflow